wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 - Nintendo DSi, 3DS
 - Ovi browser (Nokia Xpress)
 - Steam Big Picture browser
-- Smart TVs, refrigerators, any other hardware and emulators at your hands.
+- Smart TVs, refrigerators, any other hardware and emulators you can get your hand on

 ###Where to get the emulators